 The Scholarship programme is open to students who will be at least 16 years old in the September when their year begins.
 The age limit for the same date is 17 years 6 months.
 Applications for scholarships must be made through the appropriate national co-ordinators by the announced closing date (which may be slightly different for each country).
 Selection for full scholarships is restricted to students whose parents' combined income was £30,000 or less in the year prior to the application.
 Please note, however, that students whose parental income exceeds this sum may apply through the normal application procedures for a Reduced Fee Scholarship.

-HMC Projects arranges a three-day Orientation Course in Cambridge for our students and teachers on their arrival in September.
+HMC Projects arranges a three-day Orientation Course in Cambridge for our students on their arrival in September.
 The HMC Projects Student Coordinator offers pastoral support throughout the year and, in particular, arranges supervised half-term accommodation in the Autumn and Spring terms for those students who request it.